 - a.
-In the event that a breach exists and must be reported to the Department of Health and Human Services, the Director of Corporate Compliance and Risk Management will also report the breach to LRE's Compliance Officer as soon as a possible. - i.
+In the event that a breach exists and must be reported to the Department of Health and Human Services, the Director of Corporate Compliance and Risk Management will also report the breach to LRE's Compliance Officer as soon as a possible, according to the LRE/WMCMH contract. - i.
 The report must include a plan to mitigate any future risk.